deepvyas/Presentations/PITCHME.md

 As initial part of model building process Word Vectors and consequently Paragraph vectors were studied.
 * Word Vectors convert each word into n-dimensional vector by training them on prediction task.
 * These vectors capture certain properties specific to the task they were trained for.
-	* For example semnatic meanings as shown in the original paper.
 * They also exhibit certain simple vector operations to language very well.
 Post studying about them a simple model using the proposed was built.

 #VSLIDE